 Thesis defended May 2018

-While at Trent University, I co-authored a technical report for the Alberta Environment and Sustainable Resource Development titled, Estimating boreal caribou (Rangifer tarandus caribou) abundance in Alberta, Canada, using non-invasive sampling and capture-recapture methods (P.J.
+While at Trent University, he co-authored a technical report for the Alberta Environment and Sustainable Resource Development titled, Estimating boreal caribou (Rangifer tarandus caribou) abundance in Alberta, Canada, using non-invasive sampling and capture-recapture methods (P.J.
 Wilson, M. Manseau, N Arnason and E.T.
 Hileman).

 Professional Placement: Ontario Ministry of Natural Resources & Forestry (Peterborough, ON).

-Research Project: My research project integrated both remote sensing data (airborne LiDAR, TerraSAR-X, panchromatic and multi-spectral imagery) with small-scale (DNA-level) datasets to generate a robust model of a landscape and predict and model species’ distribution and dispersal for a small chorus frog (Pseudacris crucifer).
+Research Project: Danielle’s research project integrated both remote sensing data (airborne LiDAR, TerraSAR-X, panchromatic and multi-spectral imagery) with small-scale (DNA-level) datasets to generate a robust model of a landscape and predict and model species’ distribution and dispersal for a small chorus frog (Pseudacris crucifer).